3 min read 2 Mar 21

 Customer vulnerability across all age groups is becoming a growing issue in the wake of Covid-19.
 But with 60% of advised clients in or phasing into retirement on average, having the knowledge and processes in place to manage the particular vulnerabilities that come with old age may be a commercial and regulatory advantage.

-Register to receive your copy of our retirement strategy research including considerations for older clients and intergenerational wealth planning
+Find out more in our retirement strategy research including considerations for older clients and intergenerational wealth planning

 The information contained in this page is for professional Financial Adviser use only.
 If you are a private investor, please visit the Private Investor section or contact your Financial Adviser for more information.